Luke100000/MultiServer/README.md

 ## Setup

-Create a mods dir and provide MultiServer, the fabric API, LuckyPerms and FabricProxy-Lite.
+Create a mods dir and provide MultiServer, the fabric API, and FabricProxy-Lite.

 Optionally install mods from the compatible performance mods section.